The Right To Bear Arms Shall Not be Infringed Upon

 Government will always find a way to use "National Security" - or "For Your Safety" to push tyranny"

 Reality - Training Wrong Can Get You Killed

 People like to say "Practice makes perfect".
 That is NOT true.
-If you practice or train bad, it can get you killed.
+If you practice or train badly, it can get you killed.
 This is why I am not a fan of range shooting, at paper, no movement and overly controlled.
-All of that is fine for safe ranges but it reinforces bad survival skills and creates muscle memory that is NOT tactical.
+All of that is fine for safe ranges but it reinforces bad survival skills and creates muscle memory that is NOT good for tactical survival.

 In the picture below the correct sight picture is far left, notice the rear sight and target is fuzzy, and the front sight is clear.
 Always focus on the front sight so it is clear when you shoot.